MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Test-SPO365LinkSettings.md

 ```

 ### -MySiteHostUrl
 The URL of the on-premises MySite Host.
-This URL must point to a site that uses the SPS
+This URL must be a site that uses the SPSMSITEHOST#0 template.

 ```yaml
 Type: Uri